segmentio/segment-docs/src/engage/audiences/index.md

 As a result, **Segment recommends waiting at least 24 hours for an Audience to finish computing** before you resume working with the Audience.

-From the Audience Overview page, you can view Audience details including the current compute status and progress bar for real-time and batch Audiences.
+From the Overview page, you can view Audience details including the current compute status and a progress bar for real-time and batch Audiences.
+Engage updates the progress bar and status for real-time computations approximately every 10 minutes.

 > info ""
-> Engage only displays a progress bar when you're creating new Audiences or Traits.
+> Engage only displays the progress bar when you create new Audiences or Traits.

 ### Refresh real-time Audiences and Traits

-For real-time Audiences and Traits, click **Refresh Audience** or **Refresh Trait** to update user counts, status, and compute progress.
-Engage refreshes real-time Audiences and Traits approximately every 10 minutes.
+For real-time computations, you can click **Refresh Audience** or **Refresh Trait** to update user counts, status, and compute progress.

 ### Compute statuses

 Engage displays the following compute statuses for Audiences and Traits.

-#### Real-time Audience or Trait
+#### Real-time computations

 | Computation status        | Description                           |
 |---------------------------|---------------------------------------|